Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Introduction

 Surprisingly, however, recent studies have shown that LLMs trained with canonical tokenization can still perform competitively when evaluated on non-canonical tokenizations, including character-level sequences and randomly segmented tokenizations that break learned token boundaries \citep{zheng2025broken}.
 This robustness has been observed across multiple model families and downstream tasks, suggesting that it is not an isolated artifact of a particular architecture or dataset.
 At the same time, prior work has documented cases where tokenization obscures orthographic or morphological information and leads to brittle behavior \citep{edman2024cute,wang2024tokenization}, motivating a long-standing debate over whether tokenization fundamentally limits language model understanding.

 These seemingly conflicting findings challenge the conventional understanding of tokenization as a hard constraint on model capability and raise a central question: how do LLMs internally process and interpret fragmented inputs that deviate from their training tokenization?
-In particular, it remains unclear whether models directly reason over character-level representations throughout the network, or whether they internally reconstruct higher-level lexical units that resemble canonical tokens and use them as intermediates for downstream computation.
-Answering this question requires moving beyond input–output behavior and toward an analysis of the internal representations and mechanisms that support robustness to non-canonical tokenization.
+In particular, it remains unclear whether models directly reason over character-level representations throughout the network, or whether they internally reconstruct higher-level lexical units that resemble canonical tokens.
+Answering this question requires moving beyond input–output behavior and toward an analysis of the internal representations.